 Automatic pour over coffee makers share similarities with traditional drip coffee makers, but the coffee tastes a lot different depending on your use.

-Drip coffee makers continuously dispense water over the grounds, which can flood them and lead to a weaker flavour than you would get using the automatic pour over method.
+Drip coffee makers continuously dispense water over the grounds, which can flood them and lead to a weaker flavor than you would get using the automatic pour over method.

-An automatic pour over coffee machine — sometimes called a pourover coffee machine — uses a controlled manner to distribute water over the grounds.
-This leads to a process called blooming, which means the coffee absorbs the heated water and releases its flavourful oils.
+An automatic pour over coffee machine uses a controlled manner to distribute water over the grounds.
+This leads to blooming, which means the coffee absorbs the heated water and releases its flavourful oils.

 An automatic pour over coffee machine heats the water temperature to an optimal level and maintains that ideal temperature throughout the brewing process.
 In contrast, some drip coffee makers heat the water too hot, leading to that bitter, burnt taste we all loathe.